Summary

 Rural NI: Our New Approach 2026-2041 has been shaped by wide engagement with government, councils, community groups, and academia, through an inclusive co-design process.

-We invite you to share your thoughts and feedback on these draft proposals.
+We invited you to share your thoughts and feedback on these draft proposals.
 Your input is invaluable and will help shape the final policy.
-Please take this opportunity to have your say and help influence the future of rural Northern Ireland.

 Let’s Talk Rural – Public Consultation Events